charlesrocabert/MoRIS/docs/TUTORIAL.md

 ### 1.1 File name and structure

 By default, the map file must be named `map.txt` (MoRIS offers the possibility to choose optional filenames).
+The map file is a <strong>list all the cells of the discretized area of interest (one cell by line)</strong>.

 Here is an example of the file structure: